BordignonMD/Inmana-App-NLW-05/README.md

   * PUT http://localhost:4000/api/restaurants/ID_RESTAURANT where "ID_RESTAURANT" is the restaurant id value.
 As parameter use "name".

 Supply Creation/Addition
-  * POST http://localhost:4000/api/supplies as a parameter use "restaurant_id", "description", "expiration_date", "responsible"
+  * POST http://localhost:4000/api/supplies as a parameter use "restaurant_id", "description", "expiration_date", "responsible".

 Supply Delete
   * DELETE http://localhost:4000/api/supplies/ID_SUPPLY where "ID_SUPPLY" is the supply id value.